karma-runner/karma-sauce-launcher/README.md

 ### recordVideo
 Type: `Boolean`
-Default: `false`
+Default: `true`

-Set to `true` if you want to record a video of your Karma session.
+Set to `false` if you want to surpress video recording for Sauce Labs sessions.

 ### recordScreenshots
 Type: `Boolean`